georlav/bitstamp/README.md

     * [ ] Live ticker
     * [ ] Live orders

-New pairs are constantly added so if you notice that a pair is missing you can run the following command
+New pairs are constantly added so if you notice that a pair is missing you can run the following command and open pr

 ```bash
 go generate ./...